 - You slipped on a wet floor, stairs, or other surfaces in an establishment.

 - You fell on poorly designed stairs, floors, or other platforms.

 Each case is unique.
-However, in each scenario the business failed to make sure their premises were safe to all visitors.
+However, in each scenario, the business failed to make sure their premises were safe to all visitors.
 It’s important that walkways are kept clear at all times.
-For instance, it’s unacceptable for a retailer to just leave a crate of clothes sitting in the middle of the store.
+For instance, it’s unacceptable for a retailer just to leave a crate of clothes sitting in the middle of the store.
 The same applies to a company not placing any sort of warning sign after mopping or cleaning a surface.

 Finally, it’s vital that businesses have safely designed stairs and other platforms.
 They must be inspected before opening their doors, ideally every day.
 If steps are damaged, or tiles come loose, the business is responsible for closing off the area until repairs are made.

 If a business allows accidents to happen at your expense, we want to help you do something about it.
 Call Console and Associates P.C. today to find out if you have a claim.